robbert-vdh/yabridge/README.md

    - Calls from the native VST host to the plugin's `dispatch()` function.
 These get forwarded to the Windows VST plugin through the Wine VST host.
+   - Calls from the native VST host to the plugin's `dispatch()` function with `opcode=effProcessEvents`.
+These get forwarded to the Windows VST plugin through the Wine VST host.
+This has to be handled separately from all other events because of limitations of the Win32 API.
+Otherwise the plugin would not receive any midi events while the GUI is being resized or a dropdown menu or message box is open.
    - Host callback calls from the Windows VST plugin loaded into the Wine VST host through the `audioMasterCallback` function.
 These get forwarded to the native VST host through the plugin.